 Today, Gov. and Mrs. Leader’s children, grandchildren and their spouses serve in various capacities to continue the family tradition of quality, compassionate care.

 - G. Michael Leader, Chairman & CEO (son)

 - Jane (Leader) Janeczek, Company Director (daughter)

-- Meredith (Janeczek) Mills, Sr. Vice President & Chief Operating Officer (COO), MHA, PCHA (granddaughter)
+- Meredith (Janeczek) Mills, President & Chief Operating Officer, MHA, PCHA (granddaughter)

-- Daniel Mills, Sr. Vice President & Chief Administrative Officer (CAO), MHA, PCHA (grandson-in-law)
+- Daniel Mills, Sr. Vice President & Chief Strategy and Revenue Officer, MHA, PCHA (grandson-in-law)

 We hope our family earns the privilege to care for yours.